jklingsporn/vertx-jooq/README.md

 - What API do you want to use?
 There are three options:
   - a `io.vertx.core.Future`-based API.
 This is `vertx-jooq-classic`.
   - a [rxjava2](https://github.com/ReactiveX/RxJava) based API.
 This is `vertx-jooq-rx`.
-  - an API that returns a [vertx-ified implementation](https://github.com/cescoffier/vertx-completable-future) of `java.util.concurrent.CompletableFuture` for all async DAO operations.
-This is `vertx-jooq-completablefuture`.
 - How do you want to communicate with the database?
 There are two options:
   - Using good old JDBC, check for the modules with `-jdbc` suffix.
-  - Using this [asynchronous](https://github.com/jasync-sql/jasync-sql) database driver, check for `-async` modules.
   - Using this [reactive](https://github.com/reactiverse/reactive-pg-client) postgres database driver, check for `-reactive` modules.
 - Advanced configuration:
   - Support for [Guice](https://github.com/google/guice) dependency injection